Seasonal energy efficiency ratio: Heat pumps

 A refrigeration cycle can be operated as a heat pump to move heat from outdoors into a warmer house.
 A heat pump with a higher SEER rating for cooling mode would also usually be more efficient in heating mode, rated using HSPF.
 When operated in heating mode, a heat pump is typically more efficient than an electrical resistance heater.
-This is because a space heater can convert only the input electrical energy directly to output heat energy, while a heat pump also transfers heat from outdoors.
+This is because a space heater can convert only the input electrical energy directly to output heat energy, while a heat pump transfers heat from outdoors.
 In heating mode, the coefficient of performance is the ratio of heat provided to the energy used by the unit.
 An ideal resistance heater converting 100% of its input electricity to output heat would have COP = 1, equivalent to a 3.4 EER.
 The heat pump becomes less efficient as the outside temperature decreases, and its performance may become comparable to a resistance heater.
 For a heat pump with the minimum 13 SEER cooling efficiency, this is typically below -10 F.